Multiple layers from head to toes and no exposed skin is the way to go when skiing in the deep cold.

 Don’t Wear Cotton Next To Your Skin!
 If you sweat even a little, cotton holds that moisture like a sponge, chilling you quickly.
 This is especially true on your feet.
 Feet always sweat and cotton socks are your quickest route to frostbitten toes.

 When it gets colder, wear more ot thicker insulation layers.
-I still love a wool sweater, but polyester fleece (Windbloc versions are the warmest) or pile is lighter and warmer and more efficient. est of all may be a Down or fiberfill “sweater” — too warm for all but the coldest days These are the layers you can adjust easily, adding or subtracting as necessary.
+Some of us still love a wool sweater, but polyester fleece (Windbloc versions are the warmest) or pile is lighter and warmer and more efficient.
+Best of all may be a Down or fiberfill “puffy” — great for filling in all the little spaces between you and your shell, but too warm for all but the coldest days These are the layers you can adjust easily, adding or subtracting as necessary.

 The key for top and bottom warmth is a windproof outer shell.
 If the wind can’t get at your skin, “wind chill” doesn’t matter!
 Whether that windproof shell is separate or part of an insulated garment makes no difference at all.
 The better wind-stopping layers are tightly woven nylon fabrics.
 The best are coated with Gore-Tex or a similar waterproof/breathable laminate.